 A cantilever scaffolding normally constitutes of the following components:

 - Protective rails

 Trestle Scaffolding is a highly popular movable scaffolding that can be used up to a height of 5 m.
 They are fitted with wheels and can be transferred from one place to another very easily.
-They are used for light-duty works, normally for indoor works.
+They are used for light-duty work, normally for indoor work.

 Single Scaffolding is made of only one row.
 A series of vertical members are fixed into the ground parallel to the structure being made.
 Normally, a single scaffolding is used for building construction.
 This is also known as the brick layer’s scaffolding.

 Double scaffolding is much stronger than single scaffolding.
 They are also popular as independent scaffolding as two rows of scaffolds is put together that create an independent strong structure.
 Double Scaffolding is commonly used in stone masonry.

 Steel scaffolding is costly scaffolding but provides greater strength and durability and more resistance.
 In the process and power piping industries, steel scaffolding is widely used.
 As the name denotes, the material used is steel in steel scaffolding which can be erected and dismantled quickly.
 Steel scaffolding is suitable and safe for working at great heights.
 For big construction works steel scaffolding is preferred over other types.